Dog Daycare Evaluations

 Scheduling Your Pup’s Evaluation

 Evaluations are by appointment only, Sunday through Wednesday from 10am – 2pm on the hour at the Campbell location, and Monday and Tuesday beginning at 11am at the Saratoga location.
-Evaluations are by appointment only.
 They last approximately one hour and make sure your dog is comfortable at our facility, plays well with other dogs, and is responsive to our staff.
-All dogs over the age of 9 months must be spayed/neutered.
+All dogs over the age of 7 months must be spayed/neutered.

 These appointment days and times have been specifically chosen to ensure that there is a correctly sized daycare group with varying personality types, in order to accurately asses dog behavior.

 What Should I Expect on the Day of My Dog’s Evaluation?

 - Please arrive on time for your evaluation, as they are scheduled very carefully.
 If you are a new client, please make sure Dr. Dave’s has a copy of your dog’s up to date vaccinations or you can bring proof of vaccinations to your appointment.
 Upon arrival you will be asked to fill out our

 New Client Form and Puppy Profile

 Once all of the paperwork is filled out, we will take your pup to their assigned play group and place them in the “chute,” a gated area which allows them to see and sniff the other dogs, without being overwhelmed.
 During this time, we suggest that puppy parents leave, as dogs often exhibit more stress and nervousness when they can see you through the window.
 Once your dog shows interest in entering the playgroup, we open the gate for them to greet their new friends.
 During this period, we keep a close eye on their behaviors and reactions to the different dogs in daycare.